pcarrott/pcarrott.github.io/academic/content/slides/jellyfish/index.md

 Values should be represented as pairs, where timestamp "j" being greater than timestamp "i" returns the pair with value "b", discarding the value "a".

-However, when both timestamps are equal, the last value to the written will depend on the scheduler.
+However, when both timestamps are equal, the last value to be written will depend on the scheduler.
 As such, both "a" and "b" may be the value associated with the key, so ...

 ... we require "a" and "b" to be sets rather than the actual values.
 In that way, we can maintain each key associated with all possible values, along with the corresponding timestamp "i".